 Acknowledgment

-I hereby consent to my appointment as Independent Manager hereunder and confirm that I fall within the definition of Independent Manager in Section 6.03(a) of this Agreement.
+I hereby consent to my continued appointment as Independent Manager hereunder and confirm that I fall within the definition of Independent Manager in Section 6.03(a) of this Agreement.

+I also consent to the execution of the Second Amended and Restated Limited Liability Company Agreement of Big Island IV, L.L.C. and to the amendment to the Delaware Certificate reflecting the change of the Company=s name to Big Island IV, L.L.C.

-, Independent Manager
+By: Willie J. Alexander By: [Vincent Buckley], Independent Manager

 EXHIBIT A